 Used in organic and conventional fruit production, VIROSOFTTM CP4 not only helps to reduce codling moth populations, but it also helps to reduce the spread of chemical pesticides in the environment and on crops.

-Also,VIROSOFTTMCP4 is nontoxic for birds, bees, invertebrates, fish, mammals and plants because its active ingredient does not penetrate plant tissue.
+Also,VIROSOFTTMCP4 is unlikely to cause adverse effects to birds, bees, invertebrates, fish, mammals and plants because its active ingredient does not penetrate plant tissue.

 Over the years, several clinical trials have been undertaken at Washington State University, Yakima USDA Laboratories, the Pacific Agri-Food Research Center in Summerland, British Columbia, and the Horticultural Research and Development Center in St-Jean-sur-Richelieu, Quebec, to demonstrate VIROSOFTTMCP4’s effectiveness.
 The results showed high codling moth larvae mortality.
 For example, in one of the trials, the count of adult moths trapped in control plots after the first and second generations were as high as 270.
 In plots treated with VIROSOFTTM CP4, the count of captured adults was as low as 3 to 30 after the first generation and only 0.5 to 4.5 after the second generation.
 This represented more than a 98% reduction in the codling moth population.